- Number of placements: two

 - enable you to earn money- most of our placements are paid

-The first placement lasts six months and takes place in the first semester of year two.
+The first placement lasts six months and takes place in the first semester of Year 2.
 It introduces you to the operations and management of organisations.

-The second placement lasts six months and takes place in the second semester of year three.
-This placement is more likely to be linked to the specialised studies that you have chosen to pursue from year two onwards and the business sector and job you choose is likely to relate closely to your future career aspirations.
+The second placement lasts six months and takes place in the second semester of Year 3.
+This placement is more likely to be linked to the specialised studies that you have chosen to pursue from Year 2 onwards and the business sector and job you choose is likely to relate closely to your future career aspirations.

 In general, the work tends to be of a more responsible nature and will frequently be of the same type and level as that expected of graduate trainees.
 Project work is likely to provide a framework for this placement.
 It is possible to study overseas during your second placement, however these opportunities are very limited and places are highly competitive.